Last Updated on

-Most people think of luxury when they think of Rhine Valley, however it’s possible to visit this beautiful region without breaking the bank.
-I absolutely love castles and vineyards, however I don’t have the money for a Viking River Cruise (I wish!).
+Most people think of luxury when they think of Rhine Valley, however it’s possible to visit Rhine Valley on a budget .
+I absolutely love castles and vineyards, however I don’t have the money for a Viking River Cruise through Germany (I wish!).

 A lot of castles are in the UNESCO protected region of Rhein Valley(the highest number within the world!}, albeit some are more expensive to visit, however you can admire almost all of them for free from below or across the Rhine.
 That said, there are some castles that are definitely worth seeing and that aren’t too expensive either.

 It’s the fairy tale castle, straight out of your childhood stories and it’s only five euros to enter with a free tour included.